 The importance of information security compliance frameworks

 Most companies today require you to prove that you’ve got the internal controls in place to ensure their data is secure, by obtaining the relevant stamps of approval from an accredited auditor prior to doing business with you.
-Complying with common frameworks such as SOC 2, ISO 27001 and HIPAA has become an unwritten rule or informal requirement for most companies today who store customer data on the cloud.
+Complying with common frameworks such as SOC 2, ISO 27001 and HIPAA has become an unwritten rule for best practice for most companies today who store customer data on the cloud.

 1. To assure their customers of the highest levels of data security, and

 2. To have the right protocols in place to help them meet those high standards.

 Information security compliance refers to the standards and regulations that govern how companies keep data secure, private, and safe from breaches or damage.
 Essentially, it demonstrates to any organization that you’re planning on doing business with, that you are taking your customer’s sensitive information seriously.
 SOC 2, ISO 2700, HIPAA and other common frameworks make customers stand up and take notice.
 Your region and industry will determine the type of compliance standard that you will adopt.
 The most common forms of compliance are ISO 27001, which is more prominent in Europe, and SOC 2 (Type I and Type II) in the USA.

 Security compliance challenges faced by startups

 Companies today not only demand but expect exceptional security.
 Since the way a business manages compliance and its information security in general ultimately affects the quality of the organization’s operations.
 Companies prefer to engage with companies that have robust security protocols and controls in place.
 Consequently, companies are on edge when they are reviewing if the companies with which they currently do business, follow the right protocols.
 Compliance becomes a necessity to demonstrate to other companies that the correct standards are adhered to, reassuring the likelihood that their data is well protected.